MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tamper-resiliency.md

 WDAC also provides an audit mode to help understand the impact of applying the policy in block mode to avoid accidentally impacting legitimate use.

-## Preventing tampering via Microsof Defender Antivirus exclusions on Windows
+## Preventing tampering via Microsoft Defender Antivirus exclusions on Windows

 A common technique used by attackers is to make unauthorized changes to anti-virus exclusions.
 Tamper protection prevents this from happening when all of the following conditions are met: